dappforce/subsocial-docs/docs/basics/tokenomics/Token-economics.md

 Participants within the Subsocial ecosystem will need to acquire Subsocial tokens in order to interact with the platform.
 The following list outlines typical groups of people who will want tokens:

-- Users will be required to spend tokens to perform transactions, or burn tokens to generate energy (NRG) to perform transactions
+- Users will be required to spend tokens to perform transactions, or to burn tokens to generate energy to perform transactions
 - Developers of applications that wish to improve the UX of their application by paying the token fees for their users
 - Content creators can use tokens to get their content promoted
 - People who want to participate in governance need tokens (this is to shape the development of the